top of page

 Founder and CEO

 EntryPoint’s U.S. go-to-market program was developed to help Israeli B2B AI startups achieve the traction and metrics needed to raise a successful Series A round.
-During a period of 12 months, we combine hands-on mentorship, U.S. market immersion, and tailored execution support across four key phases:
+We combine hands-on mentorship, U.S. market immersion, and tailored execution support across four key phases:

 Assess product-market fit, define buyer personas, refine messaging, and lay the groundwork for U.S. sales and marketing.